hohkfuyuhi/hohkfuyuhi.github.io/README.md

       - various alignment issues have been fixed
       - Line and WeChat QR codes are now shown in a modal window when the user clicks on the respective icons
 - *quality of life:*
-  1. landing page animation has been sped up
+  1. intro animation has been sped up
   2. font sizes have been enlarged across the board
 - *issues to be addressed:*
   1. navbar links still do not change language